hyteio/platform/hyte-runtime/src/main/resources/README.md

 License
 ====================

-HYTE Runtime is licensed according to the 'license.txt' file.
+HYTE Runtime is licensed according to the 'license.txt' file